The Best Bags for Moms With Toddlers (2023)

 What About a Diaper Bag?

 Bags aren’t great options for chasing after a toddler, but there are a few scenarios where this might make sense.
 If you’re a working mom and/or have an older toddler (3+).
 If you never put your toddler on your hip in the grocery line, bags offer easy access, are stylish, and allow you to carry a lot of stuff.
-Plus, if you work, you may prefer a diaper bag so you don’t have to switch between bags.
+Plus, if you work, you may prefer a discreet diaper bag so you don’t have to switch between bags.

 Pros